 Do you use an error tracking tool for your website?
 Have you ever tried to debug a problem that a user reported, and when you looked at your error tracking tool the reported error was simply: “Script Error”?
 Such errors are impossible to further debug because there is no additional information apart from that message.

-In this article, I’ll explain what the script error is, what causes script error messages and how to fix this, or more precisely, how do we get detailed information for errors that originate in scripts served from a different origin.
+In this article, I’ll explain what a script error is, what can cause it and how to fix it, or more precisely, how do we get detailed information for errors that originate in scripts served from a different origin.

 Let’s get started!